Arina1004/arina1004/README.md

 # Hi there 👋

 I’m Arina, a Ruby backend developer.
-I have 4 years of development experience that started at JetRockets.
+I have 5 years of development experience that started at JetRockets.
+I'm currently working at [RealtyCalendar](https://new.realtycalendar.ru/).

 ## Get in touch